New life for an old laptop as a Linux home server

 2.3 Remote unlock

-2.4 Terminal multiplexer: tmux
+2.4 Terminal multiplexer

 Useful on desktops and especially on servers, tmux launches a session in the console that can be divided into multiple windows and panes (multiplexing).